Esri/Utility-Data-Management-Support-Tools/readme.md

 key_field|Group Field|<p><p>Field used to group starting points and barriers.</p><p>When specified, records with the same value will used for a single trace.
 By default, a trace is run for every starting point.</p></p>
 summary_store_field|Store Summary Information on Starting Points|<p>Optional field used to store summary results on the starting points</p>
 fields|Fields to update|<p><p>The mapping of starting points field to network source field.</p><p>This parameter is only applicable for the Calculation result type.</p><p>Mapping components are as follows:<ul><li>From Field - The field from the starting points to propagate.</li><li>Source Name - The name of the utility network source.</li><li>To Field - The field on the source class to update.</li><li>Calculation Mode - How to combine values.</li></ul></p><p>Calculation mode supports:<ul><li>Concatenate with existing - Read existing values and combine with new values.</li><li>Concatenate and overwrite - Combine new values.</li></ul></p></p>
-skip_calc_on_start|Calculate on Starting Point Features|<p>If specified, the calculate will also update the features the starting points are placed on.</p>
+calc_on_start|Calculate on Starting Point Features|<p>If specified, the calculate will also update the features the starting points are placed on.</p>
 json_folder|Connectivity and Element file folder|<p>The folder with the files for connectivity and element information.</p>
 out_gdb|Aggregated GDB|<p>The mobile geodatabase with the aggregated geometry.</p>
 ---